abhishek-kumar-code/Redfish_Public/Specification.md

 #### Settings

 Setting resources represent the future state and configuration of the resource.
 This property is always paired with a Current Configuration object.
 Where the Current Configuration object represents the current state, the settings resource represents the future intended state.
-The state of the resource is changed either directly, such as with a POST of an action or PUT of a reset or indirectly, such as when a user reboots a machine outside of the SPMA service.
+The state of the resource is changed either directly, such as with a POST of an action or PUT of a reset or indirectly, such as when a user reboots a machine outside of the Redfish service.

 #### Services

-Service resources represent components of the SPMA Service itself as well as dependent resources.
-While the complete list is discoverable only by traversing the SPMA Service tree, the list includes services like the Eventing service, Task management and Session management.
+Service resources represent components of the Redfish Service itself as well as dependent resources.
+While the complete list is discoverable only by traversing the Redfish Service tree, the list includes services like the Eventing service, Task management and Session management.

 #### Registry

-Registry resources are those resources that assist the client in interpreting SPMA resources beyond the Schema definitions.
+Registry resources are those resources that assist the client in interpreting Redfish resources beyond the Schema definitions.
 Examples of registries include Message Registries, Event Registries and enumeration registries, such as those used for BIOS.
 In registries, a identifier is used to retrieve more information about a given resource, event, message or other item.
 This can include other properties, property restrictions and the like.
 Registries are themselves resources.

 #### Schema Variations

 There are cases when deviations from the published schema are necessary.
 An example is BIOS where different servers may have minor variations in available configuration settings.
 A provider may build a single schema that is a superset of the individual implementations.
-In order to support these variations, SPMA supports omitting parameters defined in the class schema in the current configuration object.
+In order to support these variations, Redfish supports omitting parameters defined in the class schema in the current configuration object.
 The following rules apply:

-* All SPMA services must support attempts to set unsupported configuration elements in the Setting Data by marking them as exceptions in the Setting Data Apply status structure, but not failing the entire configuration operation.
+* All Redfish services must support attempts to set unsupported configuration elements in the Setting Data by marking them as exceptions in the Setting Data Apply status structure, but not failing the entire configuration operation.
 * The support of a specific property in a resource is signaled by the presence of that property in the Current Configuration object.
 If the element is missing from Current Configuration, the client may assume the element is not supported on that resource.
 * For ENUM configuration items that may have variation in allowable values, a special read-only capabilities element will be added to Current Configuration which specifies limits to the element.
 This is an override for the schema only to be used when necessary.